prubisch/prubisch.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PostDoctoral researcher in the group of Melanie Stefan at Medical School Berlin.
+My research interests are focused on the biological processes of learning.
+I hope to elucidate the role of temporal and spatial signalling within the plasticity cascades in health and disease using modeling tools and abstractions in order to translate the low-level detailed results into functional learning models spanning networks and brain areas which I studied during my PhD at the University of Edinburgh under supervision of Matthias Hennig.
+Apart from active research, I believe that the transfer of knowledge and inter-disciplinary communication is central for the scientific process and reducing boundaries.

 My research is focused on models of synaptic plasticity in multi-scale models to investigate the functional role of synaptic heterogeneity.
 Previously I have worked on voltage-dependent plasticity with Matthias Hennig at the Univeristy of Edinburgh which sparked my interest for the role of inhibitory regulation of long term plasticity.
 {style="text-align: justify;"}